ian-xu-economics/shapeinf/README.md

 After installing `shapeinf`, we can attach the package to our session using the base `library()` function.
-We’ll need `ivprte` and `tidyverse` for this documentation as well.
+We’ll need `ivprte` and `tidyverse` for this documentation as well. `ivprte` is a package used to replicate Mogstad, Torgovitsky, and Santos (2018).
+Like `shapeinf`, it is hosted on Github and can be installed using `remotes::install_github("ian-xu-economics/ivprte)`.

 ``` r
 library(shapeinf)